Cardinals vs. Twins Player Props Betting Odds

 MLB Props Today: Minnesota Twins

-- The Twins' Pablo Lopez (5-6) will make his 22nd start of the season.
+- Joe Ryan (9-7) will take to the mound for the Twins and make his 22nd start of the season.

-- Lopez will look to finish five or more innings for the 13th start in a row.
+- In 21 starts, Ryan has pitched through or past the fifth inning 17 times.
+He has a season average of 5.8 frames per outing.

-- He has finished two appearances without allowing an earned run in 21 chances this season.
+- He has made 21 appearances and finished three of them without allowing an earned run.

 |Opponent